Calbraith Perry Rodgers: Cross-country flight

 On October 10, 1910, publisher William Randolph Hearst offered the Hearst prize, US$50,000 to the first aviator to fly coast to coast, in either direction, in less than 30 days from start to finish.
 Rodgers persuaded J. Ogden Armour, of Armour and Company, to sponsor the flight, and in return he named the plane, a Wright Model EX, after Armour's grape soft drink Vin Fiz.
 A special train of three cars, including sleeper, diner, and shop-on-wheels full of spare parts, was assembled to follow Rodgers, who planned to fly above the railroad tracks.
+A competitor, James J. Ward, was also departing from New York in a Curtiss Pusher.
+He crashed and dropped out before he left New York state.

 Rodgers left from Sheepshead Bay, New York, on September 17, 1911, at 4:30 pm.
 He reached Chicago, the only required stop, on October 8, 1911.
 His arrival to Chicago attracted national attention.

 To avoid the Rocky Mountains, he took a southerly route, flying through the Midwest until reaching Texas.
 He turned west after passing San Antonio.
 On November 5, 1911, he landed at Tournament Park in Pasadena, California, at 4:04 pm in front of 20,000 people, missing the prize deadline by 19 days.
 He left Pasadena on November 12, but crashed at Compton.
 After the Vin Fiz was repaired, on December 10, 1911, he reached Long Beach, California, flew some time above the Pacific Ocean, landed on a beach and taxied the plane into the ocean.
 About 50,000 people came to witness the completion of the first transcontinental east–west flight.

 Rodgers had carried the first transcontinental U.S. Mail pouch.
 The trip required 70 stops and endured countless crashes and aircraft malfunctions.
-(Rodgers paid $70 a week to the Wright brothers' technician, Charlie Taylor, who followed the Vin Fiz by train and performed necessary maintenance or repairs.)
+Rodgers paid $70 a week to the Wright brothers' technician, Charlie Taylor, who followed the Vin Fiz by train and performed necessary maintenance or repairs.
 The next transcontinental flight was made by Robert G. Fowler.